YouTrip vs Revolut vs amaze vs Wise vs Wirex & More: Multi-Currency Cards Comparison (2024)

 iChange Review: Is iChange Worth It?

-With a rather tedious signup process paired with a glitchy Android app experience, using iChange didn’t instil much confidence.
-It doesn’t help that their website doesn’t provide much information either about the multi-currency account and card.
-Moreover, it is still lacking many of the security features that its competitors have.
+With a rather tedious signup process and a glitchy Android app experience, using iChange didn’t instil much confidence.
+It doesn’t help that their website doesn’t provide much information about the multi-currency account and card.
+Moreover, it still lacks many of the security features that its competitors have.

-That said, some of our Seedly community members are using the app (on iOS) with no issues so far and the exchange rates seem to beat every other account on this list!
-So if you don’t mind the lack of features and are an Apple user, iChange could come in handy.
+That said, some of our Seedly community members are using the app (on iOS) with no issues, and the exchange rates seem to beat every other account on this list!
+So, if you don’t mind the lack of features and are an Apple user, iChange could be handy.

 Other Multi-Currency Accounts

-These traditional multi-currency accounts are offered by banks and have a poor exchange rate when compared to the ones above.
-They also do not have as many useful features compared to the ones offered by digital multi-currency accounts.
+These traditional multi-currency accounts are offered by banks and have a poorer exchange rate compared to the ones above.
+They also lack as many useful features when compared to digital multi-currency accounts.

 We generally do not recommend them unless you are already within the bank’s ecosystem and do not want the extra hassle of signing up for yet another account.